sirbuli/TicTacToe/README.md

 Easy - Playing with computer, it's very easy level Medium - Playing with computer, it's medium level

-The button "Reset the game" is for reset and play again!
+The button "Play again" is for reset the game and play again!